marxan/bulma-clone/README.md

 ## Instructions

-The goal is to create a copy-cat of https://mythril.io/ with [Bulma CSS Framework](https://bulma.io)
+The goal is to create a copy-cat of https://mythril.io/ with [Bulma CSS Framework](https://bulma.io).

+To start, you can either clone the project (if you are a Git master) or [download the Zip](https://github.com/mc100s/bulma-clone/archive/master.zip).

 ## First steps